 Can I earn CEUs by attending BuildingEnergy NYC 2021?

 Yes!
-With this year's hybrid format, you can choose from 17 accredited sessions to earn up to 7 credit hours during the conference.
+You can choose from 17 accredited sessions to earn up to 7 credit hours during this year's conference.

 What accrediting organizations are CEUs available for?

-To receive PHIUS CPHC credits, you must attend at least 4.5 hours of approved conference programming on Thursday, September 30.
-You will self-report on PHIUS's website to receive credits, using the code included on your certificate of attendance.
+All conference sessions offer PHIUS CPHC credits.
+You will self-report using this form to receive credits, using the code included on your certificate of attendance.

 Professional Engineers can self-report AIA-approved sessions for New York State license renewal.
 Attend sessions on topics related to your professional area, and self-report to NYSED.